About The Women’s Choral Society of the University of Oslo (KSS)

 KSS is an ambitious choir that aspires to be distinguishable within the choir community.
 We aim high and work on several CD productions, we commission work by contemporary Norwegian composers, produce concerts and compete in national and international competitions.

 During recent years, KSS has participated in many competitions, both domestic and abroad.
 In October 2011, we represented Norway and the Norwegian Broadcasting Corporation in the international choir competition ‘Let the peoples sing’, where we came in at third place.
 In 2012, KSS won category ‘A+’ in the competition ‘Syng for oss’ (sing for us) in Bergen.
 In the Norwegian Championship, KSS won the category ‘equal voices’ with the highest score in the competition: 28,33/30 points, as well as placing second in the Grand Final.
 In addition, KSS’ music video ‘Folkefrelsar’ placed second in European Choral Video Award.
 However, KSS’s competitive history reached a highlight in 2015, when we placed 1rst in the Grand Prix of Nations at the European Choir Games in the categories for Mixed, female and male choirs and Folklore!
-The results from European Choir Games 2015 ranked KSS in 1st place in Interkultur’s world ranking of female choirs!
+The results from European Choir Games 2015 ranked KSS in 1st place in Interkultur’s world ranking of female choirs, a ranking the choir still holds today!

 KSS is an ambitious choir that also considers the social aspects of choir singing to be very important.
 Although being serious about our music, traditions, competitions and concerts, we focus on social activities and events that contribute to the creation of friendships among the members of the choir.
 KSS is not only a choir with a long history, it is a choir consisting of an amazing group of women who know how to have fun while creating music!